horvbalint/surreal-ts/README.md

 ## Usage
-Surreal-ts is written in Rust, but it is also published on npm, so it can be easily installed/started with: ```npx surreal-ts```.
+Surreal-ts is a CLI tool written in Rust, but it is also published on npm, so it can be easily installed/started with: ```npx surreal-ts```.

 If you want to always get the latest version, use: ```npx surreal-ts@latest```.